Detailed Methodology

 Assessing investments vs. real yield

 In efficient markets risk is on average compensated by increased returns.
 Therefore an investment portfolio should have some risk.
-But the question is much and in which assets an investor should invest.
+But the question is how much and in which assets an investor should invest.

 Since the introduction of portfolio theory in the 1960s, it is a well known concept to create an "efficient frontier" - meaning the combination of assets which is expected to have the least variation in returns given a specific return.
-The allocatewise.com App uses this concept based on historical correlation and returns - or user based inputs - to calculate an efficient frontier relative to inflation.
-The software solves for the minimum variance portfolio given a return and the selection of asset classes, as well as the histoprically observed features of asset classes.
+The allocatewise.com App uses this concept based on historical correlation and returns - or user-based inputs - to calculate an efficient frontier relative to inflation.
+The software solves for the minimum variance portfolio given a return and the selection of asset classes, as well as the historically observed features of asset classes.

 Mixture of 'risk-free' real yield and risky portfolio

-The actual allocation in a retirement portfolio should depend on each individuals risk appetite and 'utility function' i.e. how much additional return someone needs to receive in order to take on additional risk.
+The actual allocation in a retirement portfolio should depend on each individuals' risk appetite and 'utility function' i.e. how much additional return someone needs to receive in order to take on additional risk.

 You may also use the risk slider in our app to get a feel for the sensitivity of allocations to risk appetite.